Best Shazam Alternatives for iOS and Android (2026)

 #Why Look for a Shazam Alternative?

 Shazam works fine for one thing: tap, listen, get a song name.
 But it stops there.
-We found that 3 of every 5 song lookups in our testing also needed something Shazam doesn’t do well: showing the lyrics, identifying a hummed tune, or running fast on a low-end phone.
+Many song lookups also call for something Shazam doesn’t do well: showing the lyrics, identifying a hummed tune, or running fast on a low-end phone.

 According to the Wikipedia entry for the Shazam app, Apple acquired Shazam in 2018 and folded its engine into iOS, which is why iPhone owners now get free Music Recognition in Control Center.
 That move pushed third-party developers to compete on extra features, and the alternatives below kept iterating on lyrics, voice input, and pure speed.
 The standalone Shazam app has barely changed since.
 Picking one of these alternatives is about adding what’s missing, not switching tools entirely.